ThomasCarstens/jekyll/_posts/2019-01-12-Data-analysis-for-drug-narcotic-indicents.md

 caption="Fig.6: Location of offenses in San Francisco"
 %}

-In Seattle, ""Driving under the Influence" and "Narcotics" dominate in the CBD and the few reported incidents of "Liquor Violation" also occur in this area, although the small sample size makes a good interpretation difficult.
+In Seattle, "Driving under the Influence" and "Narcotics" dominate in the CBD and the few reported incidents of "Liquor Violation" also occur in this area, although the small sample size makes a good interpretation difficult.

 {%
 include figure